-A family-run business based in North Wales with a general store and café in Notting Hill, Pedlars offers a curated, considered and beautifully designed range of homewares and gifts.
+Pedlars is a family-run business based in North Wales with a general store and café in Notting Hill.
+Pedlars offers a curated, considered and beautifully designed range of homewares and gifts.
 Interested in products with stories to tell, with patina, history and a good dose of warmth and fun, the now well-established Pedlars Friday Vintage initiative sees the brand working with a network of dealers to create weekly parcels of best-quality vintage items for the home and garden.
 And follow @pedlarsvintage on Instagram to see their latest project, Pedlars Vintage Live, where you have access to best value genuine vintage direct from the source.

 TGLE is The Good Life Experience (www.thegoodlifeexperience.co.uk) the festival Charlie and Caroline Gladstone have founded with Cerys Matthews.

 Here Charlie shares his decorating tips about giving your home its personality.

 I have one main and very simple tip when it comes to decorating.
 And it’s this…don’t worry about trends, be confident, do what you like and then your house will look wonderful.
 Make your home a reflection of your character and it’ll sing; it’ll look great and feel great, both to you and to others.
 Confidence is the key; the only thing that really matters.

 I know lots of amazing homes and even more boring homes.
 And the simple thing that distinguishes the former from the latter is that wonderful houses echo their owners’ character; their peculiar tastes, their humour, their warmth.
 I’m not sure that there’s such a thing as good taste, but I know that there’s such a thing as confidence and belief in your taste.